Northern snakeheads are a nasty invasive species, which makes them all the more fun to shoot with a bow and arrow.

 Andrew Fox, of Mechanicsville, Maryland, spend Memorial Day weekend bowfishing with buddies at Mattawoman Creek in Charles County, Maryland.
 He came home with a new state record.

 The trio was out on the water for a few hours the night of May 24, waiting for low tide, but despite the favorable tides, recent rains made visibility nearly impossible.
 By pure luck, Fox caught a glimpse of a fish illuminated in the glare of the boat’s lights.
-Thinking it might be carp, Fox said he was slow to respond, but after a few seconds determined it was a snakehead.
+Thinking it might be carp, Fox said he was slow to respond.
+After a few seconds he was able to determine it was a snakehead.

 “That’s the biggest snakehead I’ve ever seen,” said Fox.

-In fact, it is now the biggest northern snakehead caught in the state of Maryland.
+In fact, it is now the biggest northern snakehead catch in the state of Maryland.
 Fox’s snakehead tipped the scales at 19.9 pounds with a length of 35.157 inches, breaking a 2-year-old record.